Models for rational $(\infty, 1)$-categories: Segal categories

 \begin{lemma} Let $\psi$ be a map of Segal precategories.
-Then, $\psi$ is a weak equivalence in $\mathcal{CSS}$ if and only if $L_{c}(\psi)$ is a weak equivalence in $\mathcal{CSS}$. \end{lemma} We also record for later use a technical result that features in Bergner's arguments.
+Then, $\psi$ is a weak equivalence in $\mathcal{CSS}$ if and only if $\psi$ is a Dwyer-Kan equivalence. \end{lemma} We also record for later use a technical result that features in Bergner's arguments.

-\begin{lemma}[{\cite[Lemma 5.9]{Bergner2007}}] If a map of Segal precategories $\psi$ has the right lifting property against the class of monomorphisms of Segal precategories, then $L_{c}(\psi)$ is a weak equivalence in $\mathcal{CSS}$. \end{lemma} We are now ready to describe the model category for Segal categories that we use in this paper.
+\begin{lemma}[{\cite[Lemma 5.9]{Bergner2007}}] If a map of Segal precategories $\psi$ has the right lifting property against the class of monomorphisms of Segal precategories, then $\psi$ is a Dwyer-Kan equivalence. \end{lemma} We describe the model category for Segal categories that we mainly use; the simplicial structure is established in \cite[Proposition 6.3]{Bergner2017}, and the fibrant objects are described in \cite[Corollary 5.13]{Bergner2007} and \cite[Theorem 3.2]{Bergner2007_2}.

-\begin{theorem}[{{\cite[Theorem 5.1 and Corollary 5.13]{Bergner2007}}; {\cite[Theorem 3.2]{Bergner2007_2}}; {\cite[Proposition 6.3]{Bergner2017}}; {\cite[Theorem 6.4.4]{Pellissier2003}}}] There is a combinatorial, left proper, and simplicial model structure $\mathcal{S}\mathrm{e}\mathcal{C}\mathrm{at}_{c}$ on the category of Segal precategories in which a map $f$ is
+\begin{theorem}[{{\cite[Theorem 5.1]{Bergner2007}}; {\cite[Theorem 6.4.4]{Pellissier2003}}}] There is a combinatorial, left proper, and simplicial model structure $\mathcal{S}\mathrm{e}\mathcal{C}\mathrm{at}_{c}$ on the category of Segal precategories in which a map $f$ is

 \begin{enumerate}